 But, strangely, it feels a bit funereal, too.

-As UEFA President Michel Platini convincingly argues, opening the Euros to more teams - 24 instead of the current elite of 16 from 2016 - will be more democratic and more inclusive for European football's lesser nations, the likes of Bosnia-Herzegovina, Montenegro, Estonia or Norway that narrowly missed out this time.
+As UEFA President Michel Platini convincingly argues, opening the Euros to more teams - 24 beginning in 2016 instead of the current elite of 16 - will be more democratic and more inclusive for European soccer's lesser nations, the likes of Bosnia-Herzegovina, Montenegro, Estonia or Norway that narrowly missed out this time.

 Better value for money, too.
 More teams will mean more matches, which in turn should mean greater use of stadiums, airports and other expensive public works built for a sporting extravaganza that lasts just weeks.
 Landing at the new airport in Euro 2012 host city Donetsk - the terminal shiny and imposing although there are very few planes on the tarmac - one cannot help but wonder whether the money couldn't have been better spent.

 So the head says ''yes'' to Platini's plan.
 But the heart says ''no'' after 28 games at Euro 2012 that, with a few exceptions, were hugely engrossing, with quality matchups and play.
-The fear is that by watering down such fine wine to make it stretch further from 2016, Platini may also rob the Euros of some flavor.
+The fear is that by watering down such fine wine to make it stretch further, Platini may also rob the Euros of some flavor.

-By levying fines totalling ?325,000 ($400,000) from Russia, Croatia, Germany, England and Poland, UEFA demonstrated commendable intolerance for rowdy behavior and fans who racially abused Italy forward Mario Balotelli, who is black.
+By levying fines totaling (euro) 325,000 ($400,000) against Russia, Croatia, Germany, England and Poland, UEFA demonstrated commendable intolerance for rowdy behavior and fans who racially abused Italy forward Mario Balotelli, who is black.

-But UEFA muddied the message by imposing a one-match ban and a ?100,000 ($125,000) fine on Nicklas Bendtner after the Denmark forward celebrated a goal by lowering his shorts to reveal the name of a betting firm on his underwear.
-The severity of the punishment gave the impression UEFA is more concerned about tackling ambush marketing and preserving exclusivity for its sponsors than weightier issues like fan racism and violence.
+But UEFA muddied the message by imposing a one-match ban and a (euro) 100,000 ($125,000) fine on Nicklas Bendtner after the Denmark forward celebrated a goal by lowering his shorts to reveal the name of a betting firm on his underwear.
+The severity of the punishment gave the impression UEFA is more concerned about tackling guerrilla marketing and preserving exclusivity for its sponsors than weightier issues like fan racism and violence.

-Unlike this season's Champions League, UEFA's top club competition won by Chelsea with defensive and reactive tactics, Euro 2012 has rewarded bold and dynamic attack-minded football.
+Unlike this season's Champions League, UEFA's top club competition won by Chelsea with defensive and reactive tactics, Euro 2012 has rewarded bold and dynamic attack-minded soccer.

 The four semifinalists - Italy, Germany, Portugal and Spain - took games to their opponents, instead of merely sitting back, soaking up attacks and waiting for opportunities to quickly counter, as Chelsea did against Barcelona and Bayern Munich in the Champions League.

 In the Champions League final, Bayern had 35 attempts on goal, Chelsea just nine.
-But Bayern still lost, so football and fortune did not favor the most enterprising team.
+But Bayern still lost, so soccer and fortune did not favor the most enterprising team.

 But the reverse was true in the Euro 2012 quarterfinals.
 The losers - France, the Czech Republic, Greece and England - together made just 24 attempts on goal.
 That was as many as Germany, alone, in its 4-2 win over Greece and a stunning 11 fewer than Italy, which from Daniele De Rossi's shot against the post in the third minute peppered England's goal but somehow didn't score in 120 minutes.

-Still, Italy's subsequent 4-2 penalty shootout victory justly rewarded a team and its coach, Cesare Prandelli, whose flowing forward attacks are dismantling the stereotype of defense-heavy Italian football grinding out ugly wins.
+Still, Italy's subsequent 4-2 penalty shootout victory justly rewarded a team and its coach, Cesare Prandelli, whose flowing forward attacks are dismantling the stereotype of defense-heavy Italian soccer grinding out ugly wins.